egandro/docker-qemu-arm/README.md

 - you can ssh to the VM with a 2nd Terminal and "ssh2qemu.sh" qemukey / qemukey.ssh are SSH keys
 - run a "uname -a" and a "docker run hello-world"

 ## Known issues

 - kubernetes (which is a very stupid idea): cgroups in Alpine must be configured properly
 - just in case you really want that here is how: <https://wiki.alpinelinux.org/wiki/Docker>

 ## Thanks

 - Thanks to everybody who made this happen.

+## Changelog
+### 2021/10/07

+- added config.env - this makes it much simpler for developers to tweak version numbers
+- fixed issue with alpine for zram
+- updated to alpine-virt-3.14.0-x86_64.iso